 The Weston A. Bousfield Psychology Building contains 87,000 square feet and was constructed in 1974.
 Its three levels contain offices, classrooms, research laboratories and animal care facilities.
 Previously in the UCONN 2000 program, the animal care facilities were renovated and roofs and plazas re-built.
 The programs of the Psychology Department are in increasingly high demand with expanded enrollment and rapidly increasing research activity.
 An addition and selected renovations to the building are essential.
 The new addition will provide improved laboratories for various clinical and research programs and other improvements include new sprinklers, new roof, and repair of leaking concrete walls as well as electrical and acoustical upgrades.
-A team of architects and engineers has nearly completed construction drawings.
-Selection of the Construction Manager at Risk has been completed and construction is anticipated to start in spring 2012.
+A team of architects and engineers completed construction drawings and the Construction Manager at Risk has begun the bidding process.
+The University will begin renovations in May 2012.